Quantcast

 Silly, right?

 Well, one day while at dinner with a group of women I had known for years, I was outed.
-They were complaining about the lack of intimacy in their relationships, the frustrations they were dealing with and sex problems.
-One of the women looked at me and said, "Amina, why don't you help us.
+They were complaining about the lack of intimacy in their relationships, the frustrations they were dealing with, and sex problems.
+One of the women looked at me and said, "Amina, why don't you help us?
 Isn't this what you do?"

 I sat stunned.
 And it quickly became obvious that these women had been following me and that I really wasn't hiding from anyone.
 From that moment forward, I resolved not to hide anymore.

 Which I guess was right on time because I've seen over the years, sex work become more visible in the black community, which is making it more safe, sought after, and maintaining a level of accountability that was missing before.
 When I first started going to to Tantra events, I would be the darkest, youngest person in the building.
 Now, my classes have mothers and daughters together, and my clients are all ages.
-The Tantra Fest had attendees ranging from age 18-70.
+The Tantra Fest had attendees ranging from ages 18-70.

 Our community has the juice, even in sex work.
 When we chant we sound good, you hear me.
 Like, soulful kirtan is a THING and we do it well.

-There was a lot of Muslim and Buddhist influence in our home from growing up around my mother's African and Asian friends in the shadows of 80's east coast Hip Hop.
+There was a lot of Muslim and Buddhist influence in our home from growing up around my mother's African and Asian friends in the shadows of 80's East Coast hip hop.
 My father died when I was 11, causing my life to take an unfortunate series of twists and turns in my teenage years.
-After several years as a queer runaway and living on the street, at age 17, I returned to Islam—which really helped to frame my concept of womanhood, the divine feminine and the subjugation of that energy.
+After several years as a queer runaway and living on the street, at age 17, I returned to Islam—which really helped to frame my concept of womanhood, the divine feminine, and the subjugation of that energy.

 Birth Of A Sex Doula

 I was 19 when I answered an ad in the Chicago Reader for a sexual surrogate with the Father of Sex Surrogacy, Dr. Dean Dauw.
 That was my first dip of the toe into the work.
 I was on scholarship at the University of Illinois, still receiving my father's death annuity, and I was in the Army reserves, so I can't say I needed the money, but I was intrigued.
 I didn't stay long with Dr. Dauw, as my own understanding, and issues, with God, sex, shame, and guilt were amplified in the work.
-I ended up running back to the mosque, donning hijab, burying myself in prayer and fasting and settling down to become a good Muslim wife.
+I ended up running back to the mosque, donning the hijab, burying myself in prayer and fasting, and settling down to become a good Muslim wife.

 I eventually began studying and working as a birth doula, focusing on prenatal and infant massage in my program.
 However, on Craigslist I was able to work from home, where massage therapy was busy enough to pay rent when birth clients were slow.